Incentives & rebates

 State: Delaware EVSE Rebate - Commercial

-The Electric Vehicle Charging Equipment Rebate Program provides rebates for Level 2 electric vehicle charging stations purchased between July 1, 2021 and April 30, 2023.
+The Electric Vehicle Charging Equipment Rebate Program provides rebates for Level 2 electric vehicle charging stations purchased after May 1, 2023.
 The rebate amount is for the cost of the charging station only.
 The maximum rebate amounts are $3,500 for single port and $7,000 for dual port.

 Utilities: Delaware Electric Cooperative - Residential